mjehl1012/mjehl1012/README.md

 - 👋 Hi, I’m Mike!
-- 👀 I’m interested in data science + clean energy, rock climbing, sketch comedy, leadership in turbulent times, and a few other things.
+- 👀 I’m interested in data science + clean energy, rock climbing, sketch comedy, and a few other things.
 - 🌱 I spend a lot of my time manipulating energy data to help utilities better understand how to modernize the grid.
 - 💞️ I just wrapped up my Fellowship in the Clean Energy Leadership Institute, where I gained a wealth of knowledge and made lasting friendships with other climate-minded professionals looking to make a dent in the climate crisis.